Using the AAPG Library

-All persons with a valid Smithsonian Institution badge may obtain a library card from one of the Smithsonian Institution Libraries’ branches.
+Smithsonian staff, interns and volunteers may use the AA/PG Library without an appointment from 9:00-5:00, Monday through Friday.
+The Library closes for lunch between 12:00-1:00, and all visitors and staff will be asked to return after re-opening.
+All persons with a valid Smithsonian Institution badge may obtain a library card from one of the Smithsonian Libraries’ branches.
 The card is necessary to check out materials.
 Orientation sessions for new patrons are offered by the staff, and assistance to all users is provided as needed.

 Library materials, except for reference materials, may be borrowed with valid library cards for periods of 1 to 6 months, depending on staff status.
-These materials may be used in staff offices and workstations, and must not leave the Victor Building.
+These materials are federal property and may be used in staff offices and workstations, and must not leave the Smithsonian campus.

 Photocopy machines and microform reader/printers are available in the library for patron use.
 Copyright restrictions are observed in any photocopying.
 The copying of fragile materials and of oversize books may be restricted by staff.

-Copying is done by library staff for non-Smithsonian researchers, and there is a nominal charge for copies.
+Copying is done by library staff for non-Smithsonian researchers, and there is a nominal charge for copies and print-outs.

 Users are reminded to exercise care in handling library materials, especially when photocopying.
 No smoking, eating, or drinking is allowed in the library.
 Use of cell phones in the library is prohibited.
 Users are asked to avoid using post-it notes and paper clips to mark pages in books and journals or leaving pencils, pens, papers, or other objects in books.
 Please report materials found in poor condition to the staff.